G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

         *   **`dynamic_schema_spec` (Recommended for node-specific schemas):** Define the output structure directly within the node config using `fields`.
 Specify `type` (`str`, `int`, `list`, `enum`, etc.), `required` status, `description`, and type specifics (`items_type` for lists, `enum_values` for enums).
 See `dynamic_nodes.py:ConstructDynamicSchema` for details.
         *   **`schema_template_name` (Recommended for reusable schemas):** Use a predefined schema registered in the system by its unique `schema_name`.
 You can optionally specify a `schema_template_version`.
         *   **`schema_definition` (Advanced):** Provide the raw JSON schema definition directly.
 Use with caution, as validation might be less straightforward.
+    *   `convert_loaded_schema_to_pydantic`: (Default: `true`) If loading a schema via `schema_template_name` or `schema_definition` (which are typically JSON schemas), this flag controls whether it's converted to an internal Pydantic model before being used with the LLM.
+Pydantic models can sometimes offer better compatibility with certain LangChain structured output mechanisms.
     *   **Important Note:** Structured output reliability varies by model.
 Anthropic models currently use forced tool calling (which can conflict with reasoning modes), while OpenAI/Gemini generally handle JSON mode more directly.
 Check provider documentation and test thoroughly.
 See `llm_node.py:LLMStructuredOutputSchema` docstring and `test_basic_llm_workflow.py` for examples.

 7.  **`tool_calling_config` & `tools`**: **Optional & Model-Specific**
-    *   Set `enable_tool_calling` to `true` to allow the LLM to request execution of other workflow nodes (tools).
-Requires model support (check `llm_node.py` metadata).
+    *   Set `enable_tool_calling` to `true` to allow the LLM to request execution of other tool nodes on the platform (custom tools) or provider-integrated functionalities (inbuilt tools).
+Requires model support (check `llm_node.py` `ModelMetadata`).
     *   If enabled, `tools` **must** be a list defining allowed tools.
-Each item needs:
+Each item in the list is a `ToolConfig` object with the following fields:
+        *   `tool_name`: **Required**.
-        *   `tool_name`: Must exactly match the `node_name` of a registered node intended for tool use.
+            *   For *custom tools*: Must exactly match the `node_name` of a registered tool node in the platform that is designed for tool use.
+            *   For *provider-inbuilt tools*: Must be the specific name the provider uses for that tool (e.g., `"web_search_preview"` for OpenAI's search, `"web_search"` for Anthropic's search).
+Check `config.py` or provider documentation.
-        *   `version`: (Optional) Specify a tool version.
+        *   `version`: (Optional) Specify a custom tool's version.
-        *   `input_overwrites`: (Optional) A dictionary specifying tool input fields whose values should be set by the system/config, *not* by the LLM (e.g., hiding API keys or setting fixed parameters).
-The LLM will not see or be asked to fill these fields.
-Set the value to `null` in the config to indicate it's system-provided.
+        *   `is_provider_inbuilt_tool`: (Optional, Default: `false`) Set to `true` if this tool is an internal capability provided by the LLM provider (like web search), rather than a custom workflow node.
+        *   `provider_inbuilt_user_config`: (Optional) If `is_provider_inbuilt_tool` is `true`, this dictionary allows you to pass configuration specific to that inbuilt tool.
+The structure of this dictionary must match the configuration schema defined for that tool (e.g., `OpenAIWebSearchToolConfig` for OpenAI's web search, `AnthropicSearchToolConfig` for Anthropic's).
+See `openai_tools.py` and `anthropic_tools.py` for examples.
+    *   **Controlling Field Visibility for Custom Tools**: When defining custom tools (other tool nodes in the platform), it's important to control which of their input fields are exposed to the LLM.
+This is not done via an `input_overwrites` field directly within the `tools` array of the `LLMNode`'s configuration.
+Instead, the visibility of fields to the LLM is determined by how the input schema for the custom tool node itself is defined.
+Fields intended as system-provided or that should not be filled by the LLM must be marked accordingly within their schema (e.g., by ensuring they are not included in the subset of fields passed to the LLM during the tool binding process, typically handled by internal mechanisms like `BaseSchema._is_field_for_llm_tool_call`).
+The LLM will then not see or be asked to fill these hidden or system-set fields.
     *   `tool_choice`: (Optional) Force the LLM to use a specific tool (`"tool_name"`), any tool (`"any"`), or let it decide (`"auto"`, default).
 Model-dependent.
     *   `parallel_tool_calls`: (Optional, Default: `true`) Allow the model to request multiple tool calls simultaneously.
 Model-dependent.

 8.  **`web_search_options`**: **Optional & Model-Specific**
-    *   Enables LLMs with integrated web search (e.g., Perplexity models, OpenAI Search Preview models).
+    *   Enables and configures LLMs with integrated web search (e.g., Perplexity models, OpenAI Search Preview models).
+This is an alternative way to enable web search if the provider offers it as a general model option rather than (or in addition to) an inbuilt tool.
     *   `search_recency_filter`: Limit results by age (`day`, `week`, `month`, `year`).
     *   `search_domain_filter`: List of domains to restrict search (e.g., `["arxiv.org"]`).
     *   `search_context_size`: Controls detail level given to LLM (`low`, `medium`, `high`).